rajannpatel/ubuntupbx/README.md

 Congratulations :tada: you have successfully installed FreePBX 17 on Ubuntu!

+An Ubuntu virtual machine on Google Cloud can cost $0 to launch, and can have a $0 recurring expense to run: 100% free.

-Next: Learn why and how to run FreePBX 17 on Ubuntu, on Google Cloud.
-It costs $0 up front, and has a $0 recurring expense.
+Next: Learn why and how to run FreePBX 17 on a free Ubuntu virtual machine on Google Cloud.

 ---